pactflow/katacoda-workshops/pactflow-bi-directional-contracts-intro/step11.md

 1. White-box style tests that run as part of your unit tests.
 Tools such as 1.
 1.1.
 RestAssured (Java) or Supertest (NodeJS) are examples of
    Black-box style functional API testing, using tools like Dredd or Postman.

-### How Pactflow protects your teams
+### How PactFlow protects your teams

-Pactflow will prevent a consumer from deploying a change that a Provider has yet to support
+PactFlow will prevent a consumer from deploying a change that a Provider has yet to support

 1. It is always safe to remove a field from a provider, if no consumers are currently using it
-1. It is not safe to remove a field/endpoint from a provider, if an existing consumer is using it, and Pactflow will detect this situation.
+1. It is not safe to remove a field/endpoint from a provider, if an existing consumer is using it, and PactFlow will detect this situation.

 ## Further material